kirtfitzpatrick/writer-reader/README.md

       natGateways: 1,
     });

+    /**
-    // You may want to clone the Writers incase this stack gets used multiple
+     * It's good practice to clone the Writers incase this stack gets
-    // times within an app
+     * used multiple times within an app
+     */
     const writers = cloneDeep(VpcStackWriters);
     writers.vpcId.value = vpc.vpcId; // Assign the value